sallamy2580/react-ruby-talentree/README.md

 ## MVP

-**TalenTree**'s minimum viable product will be a functioning full-stack app that has a back-end with models for students, teachers, posts, and classes (along with the connections between each entity) and a front-end that allows users to perform full CRUD (Create, Read, Update, Delete) on the server.
+**TalenTree**'s minimum viable product will be a functioning full-stack app that has a back-end with models for students, teachers, posts, and classes (along with the connections between each entity) and a front-end that allows users to perform full CRUD (Create, Read, Update, Delete) on the server by viewing posts and creating/editing/deleting their own posts.
+Teachers should be able to create their own classes that the students can then register for via a connection request (see [ERD Model](#erd-model) for structure of data).
 The styling will incorporate flexbox and will be responsive so the app looks good on mobile screens as well.

 <br>